florinpop17/app-ideas/Projects/To-Do-App.md

 -   [ ] User can see the date when he created the to-do
 -   [ ] When closing the browser window the to-do's will be stored and when the User returns, the data will be retrieved

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/uLMzyrql/to-do-app)

 ## Useful links and resources

 -   [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)